velartrill/velartrill.github.io/orig/kestrel.md

 Piper reddens slightly.
 "Can't we wear more… normal clothing?"

-"Of course you can!
+"Of course you can.
 You just have to wear it on top of your voidskin.
 In practice, though, most of our personnel eventually stop wearing anything but their suit when they're offworld; most ordinary clothing--" he touches his *rancal* for emphasis "--is very impractical in microgravity and in terms of heat redistribution.
 However, if it makes you feel more comfortable, you can absolutely wear your *rancal* on top; no one will make fun of you."

 Piper bites her lip.
 "O-okay."